 At Forest Academy, we believe that learning is most memorable for children when it is planned in a cross-curricular way, taking on board their interests and therefore, enabling children to make links throughout their learning.
 We always ensure our activities include challenges for all learners, opportunities for children to develop through play and real life experiences with lots of interaction from adults and peers.
 We have high expectations of both staff and pupils and always strive to achieve outstanding outcomes.

-We will have two PE sessions each week, consisting of an indoor and an outdoor session.
-Indoor PE will take place on Monday afternoons and outdoor PE will take place on Wednesday afternoons.
-Please send you child into school wearing their PE kit on these days.
+We will have two PE sessions each week, consisting of an indoor and an outdoor session. indoor PE will take place on Tuesday afternoons; and weather permitting, outdoor PE will take place on Wednesday afternoons.
+Please ensure your child wears their PE kit to school on these days.

 During free flow children will have the opportunity to explore the outdoor learning area which is an extension of our indoor learning.
 The children will be doing mark making using chalk.
 There will be a range of activities for children to pursue exploring the number 20.
 The children will implement their phonetic knowledge using a variety of resources for example our fantastic decoding activity to spell and discover the coded word.
 The children will be engaged in activities aimed at promoting the development of the children’s gross motor skills, balance and coordination.
 They will have the opportunity to expand on their mathematical skills, ride bikes and explore a world of imagination in the mud kitchen

 The Art outcome for Ash class will be for the children to create their own magic pencils to write their own ‘I have the right’ sentences.
 They will also be writing, ‘If I had a magic pencil…’ wishes.

 This term in PSHE we will be looking at relationships.
 The children will be focusing on making and maintaining their friendships.
 The key vocabulary we will be using are teamwork, kindness, respect and sharing.